nakujaproject/airframeN1/Onboarding/newEmployee.md

 ## First day

-Once you're connected to the official communication network for airframe team, start using our internal recommended tool.
+Once you're connected to the official communication network for the airframe team, start using our internal recommended tool.

  <table>
   <thead>